jaq442/jaq442/README.md

 ✨ My name is Jaqueline Hirose

-🚀 I'm studying Internet Systems and most of my abilities were gained from bootcamps.
+🚀 I'm a Internet Systems student and most of my abilities were gained from bootcamps.

 ### 💻 Skills